google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/notification-behaviour.md

 ![Two notifications where the first notification is replaced by a third notification.](./images/notification-screenshots/desktop/chrome-third-tag.png){: .center-image }

-The `tag` option is simply a way of group messages like this so that any old notifications that are currently displayed will be closed if they have the same tag as a new notification.
+The `tag` option is simply a way of grouping messages so that any old notifications that are currently displayed will be closed if they have the same tag as a new notification.

 A subtlety to using `tag` is that the browser will replace any old notification without any